-7. Continue with the installation of the Oracle database depending on selected versions, as described in the following section.
+7. Install the Oracle database as described in the following section.

 Installing an Oracle Database

 Before you start with installation of Oracle database from CD, you must have Java Development Kit (JDK) installed on your system.

 You need to install at least JDK 1.3.1 to install the Oracle database, though it is recommended to install JDK 1.4.2 or higher.